Vibe Coding My Mom’s 4-Year Medical Mystery

 2023: This was the one uneventful year we had. 🙂 She had some modest symptoms but nothing that made her bedridden.

-2024: Another spring flare lasting a 4-6 weeks.
+2024: Another spring flare lasting 4-6 weeks.
 This time skin inflammation and sky-high blood pressure dominated.
 We discovered additional medical constraints but still no clear diagnosis.
 The flare eventually subsided mostly on its own.

 2025: Another severe episode.
 For weeks, she couldn’t move in the mornings due to stiffness and joint pain.
 Two specialists both declared it a textbook case of rheumatoid arthritis.
 The reasoning seemed straightforward — her rheumatoid factor was through the roof, her joints hurt, she was inflamed.
 Must be RA.
 At this point, it was clear that what we were dealing with was an autoimmune condition, and after a short course of corticosteroids, she felt better.